adrianolszewski/Logistic-regression-is-regression/README.md

 **Glad you spotted it!**

-Too often people do not and just repeat that \"logistic regression predicts binary outcome\".
-And when I tell them \"*but what about the regression term in it, which means that it should predict a numerical value?*\", they respond \"***Oh!
-It\'s a misnomer!
-Despite its name, logistic regression isn\'t a regression because it it doesn\'t predict numerical outcome!*\".**
+Too often people do not and just repeat that "logistic regression predicts binary outcome".
+And when I tell them "*but what about the regression term in it, which means that it should predict a numerical value?*", they respond "***Oh!
+It's a misnomer!
+Despite its name, logistic regression isn't a regression because it it doesn't predict numerical outcome!*".**

 In other words, they do something like this: